abid-khan/environment-specific-build/README.md

 ========================================
 In this blog I will explain how we can build warfile with environment specific configuration.

-Assume we have two different environments stagging and production.
+Assume we have two different environments staging and production.
 Every time we want to  build war for these environment, it is expected that configuration file(here it is application.properties) for the target environment is comes with war file.

 Prerequisite
 ============